abhith/abhith.net/Blog/Xamarin development - problems and solutions/README.md

 #### Update 2:
 **Solution for #2**: I was trying login in VS 2017 Preview 15.4.0 and it wasn't working.
 After adding the Xamarin related feature pack to my 15.3.3 stable VS 2017, I tried the login in it and it worked.
 Then checked the login status in VS preview and that was also in the same state as in the stable.

+#### Update 3:
+**Solution for #1**: I read [this](https://forums.xamarin.com/discussion/59017/no-resource-found-that-matches-the-given-name-theme-appcompat-light) on Xamarin forms, and as AbdiRahman mentioned there, I deleted the Xamarin directory in this path C:\Users\username\AppData\Local\  and then opened the solution, rebuild and it worked.

 ## Image
 ### Post Image